-There are certain universal moments that everyone goes through, that, when someone else puts their experience with these moments into words, everyone undoubtedly ends up remembering their own version of them, like, “Oh shit, that happened to me too!”
+There are certain universal moments that everyone goes through, that, when someone else puts their experience with these moments into words, you undoubtedly end up remembering your own version of them, like, “Oh shit, that happened to me too!”

 I’ll skip over examples (though you remember that time as a kid when you thought for a second that you might actually have psychic powers because a few things you thought coincidentally happened?
-That’s the kind of shit that I’m talking about.
-Everyone has their own instance of that.), but, this story is going to be my own personal experience with movie deja vu.
+That’s the kind of stuff that I’m talking about), but, this story is going to be my own personal experience with movie deja vu.

 I’m defining movie deja vu as the experience of seeing a movie as a child, then vividly remembering a scene from that movie years later, despite having absolutely no idea what the movie in question was.
 All you know is that the scene stuck with you, and no matter what you do, you can’t figure out what the hell that movie was. (more…)